Use this in Arrangement Calculator

 Materials Per Person (Christmas Wreath)

-Wholesale cost: approximately £15-20 per person.
-Triangle Nursery sells a pre-made wholesale wreath kit for £19.95 plus VAT per person, which includes a wire frame, moss, binding wire, floristry wires, conifer, blue spruce, pistache, twine, dried fruit, and cones.
-Buying components separately can bring the cost closer to £10-15 per person if you source foliage directly from your existing wholesale suppliers.
+Wholesale cost: roughly £15-20 a person.
+Triangle Nursery sells a pre-made wholesale wreath kit at £19.95 plus VAT per person, with a wire frame, moss, binding wire, floristry wires, conifer, blue spruce, pistache, twine, dried fruit and cones.
+Buying the components separately can bring it nearer £10-15 a person if you pull foliage straight from your existing wholesale suppliers.

 Profit Margins

-Factor in additional costs (venue hire if applicable, assistant wages, marketing) and your realistic net profit per session sits between £300 and £800, depending on your pricing tier and overheads.
+Add the rest of the costs (venue hire if there is any, assistant wages, marketing) and your realistic net per session lands between £300 and £800, depending on your tier and overheads.
+If you want to check your own figures, the Arrangement Calculator will cost materials per head and tell you the ticket price that protects your margin.

 Seasonal Calendar

-Christmas dominates, but limiting workshops to November and December leaves money on the table.
+Christmas leads the way, but stopping at November and December leaves money sitting on the table.

 Christmas (October to December)

-This is the main event.
-"Christmas wreath making" carries strong search demand, and workshops typically run from late October through mid-December.
-November is the busiest booking month, with many florists running multiple sessions per week.
+This is the big one.
+"Christmas wreath making" pulls strong search demand, and workshops tend to run from late October through to mid-December.
+November is the busiest booking month, with plenty of florists running several sessions a week.

 Autumn (September to November)

-Autumn wreath workshops featuring seed heads, berries, dried flowers, and seasonal foliage work well as a warm-up to the Christmas season.
-Harvest and Halloween themes are popular, and the National Trust and country estates regularly host autumn wreath events.
+Autumn wreath workshops built around seed heads, berries, dried flowers and seasonal foliage make a good warm-up to Christmas.
+Harvest and Halloween themes go down well, and the National Trust and country estates run autumn wreath events regularly.

 Spring (March to May)

-Easter wreath workshops using dried flowers, quail eggs, feathers, and mosses tap into the same craft market.
-Mother's Day timing works particularly well as a gift-experience booking.
-Living wreath workshops with spring bulbs and fresh foliage offer a distinctive seasonal twist.
+Easter wreath workshops using dried flowers, quail eggs, feathers and mosses tap the same craft crowd.
+Mother's Day timing works well as a gift-experience booking.
+Living wreath workshops with spring bulbs and fresh foliage give you a different seasonal angle.

 Summer (May to September)

-Dried flower wreaths work year-round and suit the summer period when fresh foliage is abundant but Christmas feels distant.
-Fresh herb wreaths using lavender, rosemary, and sage offer a seasonal alternative.
+Dried flower wreaths sell year-round and suit summer, when fresh foliage is everywhere but Christmas feels a long way off.
+Fresh herb wreaths with lavender, rosemary and sage make a nice seasonal change.

 Year-Round Opportunities

-• Corporate team-building events (any time of year)
+- Corporate team days (any time of year)

-A florist running a full seasonal programme of 18-20 workshops per year can reasonably generate £9,000-12,000 in workshop income alone.
+A florist running a full seasonal programme of 18-20 workshops a year can reasonably bring in £9,000-12,000 in workshop income alone.

 Running the Workshop